icann/lgr-core/README.md

 ## Acknowledgment

-This toolset was implemented by Viagenie (Audric Schiltknecht, Julien Bernard, David Drouin and Marc Blanchet) and Wil Tan on an ICANN contract.
+This toolset was implemented by Viagenie (Audric Schiltknecht, Julien Bernard, David Drouin, Guillaume Blanchet and Marc Blanchet) and Wil Tan on an ICANN contract.

 ## License